sizovs/boring-stack/README.md

 * alpine.js for sprinkling JS here and there
 * css for styling w/o build tools

-By looking into the code you'll discover some lesser-known gems such as the Japa testing library or Vine validation library.
+By looking into the code you'll discover some lesser-known gems such as Japa testing library or Vine validation library.

 # Provisioning infra
 ```